Desvart/ts-jest-cucumber-esm-template/README.md

            "strict": true,                               /* Enable all strict type-checking options. */ "alwaysStrict": true,                         /* Ensure 'use strict' is always emitted. */ "noImplicitAny": true,                        /* Enable error reporting for expressions and declarations with an implied 'any' type. */
            "noImplicitOverride": true,
            "noImplicitReturns": true
          }
        }

-4. In `/package.json`, define a typescript transpilation command by adding
+3. In `/package.json`, define a typescript transpilation command by adding

        "scripts": {
-          "compile": "tsc"
+          "compile": "tsc --build --clean"
        }

-5. [OPTIONAL] Configure Webstorm to transpile on change.
+4. [OPTIONAL] Configure IDE to transpile on change.

 ## Set up linter and code formatter for TypeScript